 Check best prices on places to stay in North Carolina!

 North Carolina Cities

 Charlotte is the largest city in North Carolina and is home to the largest airport, so many travelers have probably passed through the Queen City.
 In nearby Cabarrus County, Charlotte Motor Speedway gets busy each year when the big races come to town.
 Closer to the city, there are some interesting neighborhoods that have a good selection of restaurants and breweries.
 The US National Whitewater Center is another fun thing to do in Charlotte, and wildly popular during the warmer months.
-Of course, the Carolina Panthers and Charlotte Hornets are a big deal and it’s even fun to come and check out their stadiums when other events are happening, such as international soccer friendlies and music concerts, to name a couple.
+Of course, the Carolina Panthers and Charlotte Hornets are a big deal and the Charlotte Knights play Minor League Baseball at the beautiful BB&T Ballpark.